Chris Brown: Fashion

 In 2012, Brown launched a streetwear clothing line called Black Pyramid, in collaboration with the founders of the Pink + Dolphin clothing line.
 In 2016 the clothing label was set for larger release, partnering with streetwear clothing lines such as Snipes for a worldwide distribution, also being distributed through its own Black Pyramid boutiques.

 On December 11, 2015, the Japanese fashion brand A Bathing Ape revealed that Brown would become the face of the brand's high end range, BAPE Black Label.
 Which was a follow-up to the brand's inaugural celebrity partnership fronted by fellow artist Travis Scott.

 In 2016, Brown partnered with German streetwear company Snipes, for a summer capsule collection designed in collaboration with the singer.
 The same year Brown also served as a model for Philipp Plein's fall and winter campaign.
-In 2016, during an interview with Vanity Fair Italia, he talked about his own definition of style: «It's not the name of a designer, it's not parading as a model, it's not the money you can spend on a jacket.
-Style is self-awareness, self-confidence.
-It's feeling comfortable in what you have on and who you are.
-It's the ability to be an individual, to be yourself, to be free in a free world».

 In May 2023, Brown partnered with German 3D printed footwear company Zellerfeld, designer Nos Ailes, and streetwear and culture company The Auracles to launch his own line of 3D printed slides, NAMI.